2020 Middle Tennessee Blue Raiders football team

 The 2020 Middle Tennessee Blue Raiders football team represented Middle Tennessee State University as a member of the East Division of Conference USA (C-USA) during the 2020 NCAA Division I FBS football season.
 Led by 15th-year head coach Rick Stockstill, the Blue Raiders compiled an overall record of 3–6 with a mark of 2–4 in conference play, placing fifth in the C-USA's East Division.
 The team played home games at Johnny "Red" Floyd Stadium in Murfreesboro, Tennessee.

-Previous season

-The Blue Raiders finished the 2019 regular season 4–8, 3–5 in CUSA play to finish in fifth in the East Division.
-They were not invited to play in any post season bowl game.